-- E. Screening Activities for All New Enrollees

-- 1. Kindergarten students will participate in the FLKRS upon fall entry into kindergarten.

-- 2. A four to six-week screening period will be allowed from time of enrollment in order to assist with placement adjustments.

-- 3. Students may also participate in additional screening activities in order to assist with grade level placement.
-Screening may include, but is not limited to, the following measures and observations of:

-- a.
-Academic performance/concept development

-- b.
-Communication competence
+- E. Screening Activities for All New Enrollees - 1.
+Kindergarten students will participate in the FLKRS upon fall entry into kindergarten. - 2.
+A four to six-week screening period will be allowed from time of enrollment in order to assist with placement adjustments. - 3.
+Students may also participate in additional screening activities in order to assist with grade level placement.
+Screening may include, but is not limited to, the following measures and observations of: - a.
+Academic performance/concept development b.
+Communication competence development e.
+Home language f.
+English language proficiency assessment g.

-- c.
-Social/emotional behavior

-- d.
-Health and physical development

-- e.
-Home language

-- f.
-English language proficiency assessment

-- g.
 Previous academic records